 The Route invites visitors to follow in the footsteps of women writers in Bulgaria, Croatia, Montenegro, Poland, Serbia and Slovenia.
 The network brings together museums, memorial spaces and places dedicated to women writers and activities, for example workshops and productions for children, guided tours and events for the general public, tailor-made lectures for senior citizens, student exchanges etc. The Route encourages an experiential approach and promotes access to different forms of knowledge and enjoyment of literature, history and science.

-Member States of the Enlarged Partial Agreement on Cultural Routes of the Council of Europe (EPA)
+Member States of the Enlarged Partial Agreement on Cultural Routes

-(as of September 2022)
+September 2022